jayhuanggz/flexpage/README.md

 With FlexPage, you can do things like:

-* Build complex forms with json, with a set of built in configurable components and custom components.
-Components can interact with each other
+* Build complex forms with json, with a set of built in components and custom components.
+Components can interact with each other.
-* Page component interactions, like reload a table when a search form submits, open a popup when you click a button.
+* Page component interactions, eg. reload a table when a search form submits, open a popup when you click a button.
-* Define datasources for your components, a datasource can be an ajax
+* Define datasources for your components, a datasource can be a server api, an object defined in your json, a model of another compoenent in your page.
-* Define custom actions in response to user interactions on your page, like opening an url when you click a button, show/hide an element when you toggle a switch box
+* Define actions in response to user interactions on your page, like opening an url when you click a button, show/hide an element when you toggle a switch box.
 * Formatting, decorating your display data, like money, image, tag, date & datetime, you can define how your data display on the page.
 * Everything is extensible, you can extend according to the UX & UI design of your project.

+FlexPage is not an out-of-box solution, it provides a framework for you to develop low/no code admin applications that match your UX & UI design.

 Here is an simple example of a page with a form, the form's model is output as json as you input.
 What you need is only a json file and few lines of code that renders the page: